Pat Tetreault, Ph.D.

 - Respect confidentiality: Don’t assume it’s okay to tell other people

-Would you like to learn more about being an LGBT Ally?
-Do you work or live on campus and want to be a visible Ally?
+Would you like to learn more about being Creating Inclusive Spaces and Develop as someone who is pro-LGBTQA+ and actively committed to diversity and inclusion?
+Do you work or live on campus and want to be a visible in your support?
 Check out our Creating Inclusive Environments workshops!

 Back to Top